 That being said…I do believe that there are some resources that are better than others at supporting and promoting the career of motherhood.
 I offer these as suggestions for you to consider when looking for new ideas on how to improve things in your life.

 Having dealt with addiction to online gambling within my household I am a keen advocate for Gamble Aware.
 What started as a few harmless bets at an online casino turned into a full on addiction and nearly drove my family apart.
-These issues can be overcome with hard work and dedication, head over to the Gamble Aware website as they have a number of resources.
+These issues can be overcome with hard work and dedication, head over to the Gamble Aware website as they have a number of resources on casino sites from the US to Germany and across the world.
 If you are going to bet online then make sure that the online casino website you are dealing with is an advocate of Gamble Aware too.

 - ListPlanIt.
 I have two favorite planners: one is my iPhone, and the other is ListPlanIt.
 While technological tools are great, no gadget has all the apps that a household needs.
 ListPlanIt fills that gap perfectly.
 From planning vacations to spring cleaning to financial planning, ListPlanIt has thought of everything.
 Really.
 You can read my review here.